-IVÁN FISCHER made his dream come true when he founded the Budapest Festival Orchestra in 1983 together with Zoltán Kocsis.
-From the very beginning, the ambition of the ensemble has been to share music of the highest quality and to serve the community in the most diverse ways.
+Iván Fischer made his own dream come true when he founded the Budapest Festival Orchestra in 1983 together with Zoltán Kocsis.

-IVÁN FISCHER conducts and directs the Budapest Festival Orchestra’s opera productions.
-These have been invited to the Mostly Mozart Festival, the Edinburgh International Festival and the Abu Dhabi Festival.
-The Marriage of Figaro was ranked first on the New York Magazine list of the best events in classical music in 2013.
-The Vicenza Opera Festival, founded by Iván Fischer, was inaugurated in the autumn of 2018.
+Each year, the BFO, in collaboration with the Iván Fischer Opera Company, Müpa Budapest, the Vicenza Opera Festival and the Festival dei Due Mondi in Spoleto, also stages an opera production.
+The performances have been invited to the Mostly Mozart Festival in New York, the Edinburgh International Festival and the Elbphilharmonie in Hamburg; in 2013, the Marriage of Figaro led the New York Magazine’s list of the best classical music events of the year.
+The Vicenza Opera Festival, founded by Iván Fischer, debuted in the fall of 2018 at the Teatro Olimpico.

 The financial stability of the BFO is guaranteed by the Hungarian Government and the Municipality of Budapest.